 When the average musician is asked: “what tools do I need to help me get the most out of practicing?,” the most common answers (besides the instrument and some music) are a tuner, metronome, and an audio recorder.
 At the top of most people’s list of importance, however, is the tuner and with the plethora of paid and free tuner apps available, it’s easier than ever to play in-tune.
-Whether you’re a looking for a violin, viola, or cello tuner app, the tuner apps below should meet your needs.
+Whether you’re looking for a tuner app for stringed instruments (including violin,m viola, cello, ukulele, banjo, bass, and guitar) or for a woodwind or brass instruments, the tuner apps below should meet your needs.

 How to Use a Tuning App